POSTED BY November 4, 2015 COMMENTS (34)ON

 Anyways, One my way back to Pune, I had conversations with Driver and here are few things I came to know.

 1. He drives 400 km EVERYDAY

-I asked him if travels to Mumbai often?
-He said EVERYDAY .
+Did I ask him if travels to Mumbai often?
+He said every day.
 YES – Everyday ..
-30 days in a month… May be once in a while there is no pick or drop, but in general every day.
+30 days in a month… May be once in a while there is no pick or drop but in general every day.
 He said that he does close to 10,000-12,000 KM every month.
 His legs and Back pains a lot and sometimes it’s so bad, he can’t explain it.
-We reached Pune around 11:30 pm in night and he had to get back at 4 am again to take someone to Mumbai airport.
+We reached Pune around 11:30 pm at night and he had to get back at 4 am again to take someone to Mumbai airport.

 2. No family life

 I think we felt by good talking to me, and he kept on going.